g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 #### Fallback to Immutable rollouts

-If external update extensions can not cover the totality of the desired changes, CAPI WILL defer to Cluster API’s default, immutable rollouts.
+If external update extensions can not cover the totality of the desired changes, CAPI will defer to Cluster API’s default, immutable rollouts.
 This is important for a couple of reasons:

 * It allows to implement custom rollout strategies incrementally, without the need to cover all use cases up-front.
 * There are cases when replacing the machine will always be necessary: